 I got a positive pregnancy test on April 1.
 (Yes, April Fool’s Day is a great day to find out you’re pregnant.)
 I didn’t get morning sickness with my first pregnancy until about 8 weeks in, so I thought, This will be great!
 I’ll eat Whole30 for the first four weeks of my pregnancy and then take it from there.

 Throughout the first two weeks of my Whole30, I had some carb cravings but was able to stay compliant.
-In our Healthy Mama, Happy Baby program, Steph outlines several strategies for healthy first trimester eating, so I incorporated some of those into my routine.
+In our Whole Mamas Pregnancy Program, Steph outlines several strategies for healthy first trimester eating, so I incorporated some of those into my routine.

 Early on in my pregnancy, my stomach felt better when it was full, so I ate frequent, smaller meals throughout the day, but made sure they included at least two of the three macronutrients (protein, carbs, and fat).
 I also had a daily smoothie that included a scoop of collagen peptides for protein, coconut milk for fat, one cup or less of fruit, and some green veggies.
 I felt really good about the choices I was making.